I think podcasts are great for passive content consumption. Here's a few I'm listening to.

 The Joy of x - Interviews with a diverse set of scientists hosted by Steven Strogratz for the Quanta Magazine.
 Discussions around interesting concepts from all the sciences and their impact on society.

-More or less: Behind the stats - Tim Hartford explains the story behind the numbers that popular media just throws around and the average population just gobbles up for the sake of watercooler conversations.
+More or less: Behind the stats - Tim Harford explains the story behind the numbers that popular media just throws around and the average population just gobbles up for the sake of watercooler conversations.
 It only discusses UK but highly recommended!

 99% Invisible - about all the thought that goes into the things we don’t think about led by Roman Mars.

 Build for Tomorrow (formerly Pessimists Archive) - Jason Feifer takes us through stories of pessimists in history.
 It is funny to look at things that are the norm now being demonized, downplayed or outright rejected in yesteryears.

 Nice Try! - Narrations by Avery Trufelman telling the stories of the world's most fascinating attempts at utopian communities.
 Highly recommended for insights into behavorial patterns of communities with grandiose visions.
 As the title suggests, they unfortunately failed.